harshhh28/Stock-Price-Predictor/README.md

 - `README.md`: This file provides a brief overview of the project.
 - `stock_predictor.ipynb`: This Python notebook script contains the code for the Linear Regression model and prediction logic along with plots for better visualization.
 - `data/HDFCBANK.csv`: This file contains the historical stock price data for HDFC Bank Ltd.
+- `CONTRIBUTING.md`: Guidelines for contributing to this project.

 ## Libraries Used 📚